tpulatha/sdl_ios_guides/docs/Getting Started/Text Images and Buttons/index.md

-## Text, Buttons, and Images
+## Text, Images, and Buttons
 All text, images, and buttons on the HMI screen must be sent as part of a `SDLShow` RPC.
 Subscribe buttons are sent as part of a `SDLSubscribeButton` RPC.

 #### Text
 A maximum of four lines of text can be set in `SDLShow` RPC, however, some templates may only support 1, 2, or 3 lines of text.
 If all four lines of text are set in the `SDLShow` RPC, but the template only supports three lines of text, then the fourth line will simply be ignored.